goldfirere/singletons/README.md

 while propositional equality has the advantage that GHC can use the equality of types during type inference.

-Instances of both `SEq` and `SDecide` are generated when `singletons` is called on a datatype that has `deriving Eq`.
+Instances of `SEq`, `SDecide`, `TestEquality`, and `TestCoercion` are generated when `singletons` is called on a datatype that has `deriving Eq`.
 You can also generate these instances directly through functions exported from `Data.Singletons.TH`.

 `Show` classes